Soaking Up the Sun in Manchester

-Manchester presents many fun and sunny activities for families to do this summer.
-We chatted with the owner of Riverside Outfitters, Matt Perry, and the superintendent of the James River Park System, Giles Garrison, about Manchester’s gorgeous outdoor spaces.
+Manchester presents many fun and sunny activities for families to do outside!
+We chatted with the owner of Riverside Outfitters, Matt Perry, and the programs and operations manager of the James River Park System, Giles Garrison, about Manchester’s gorgeous outdoor spaces.
 As a neighborhood perfectly positioned on the James, what’s not to love?

 “We’re told by Richmond tourism that upwards of 90% of Richmond tourists come to Richmond due to the James River Park system,” reports Garrison.
 “There’s roughly 2 million visitors a year.”
 And after an adventure-packed day on the JRPS, there’s no better place to wind down than at one of Manchester’s many great restaurants or bars.